mtumilowicz/terraform-basics-modules-workshop/README.md

         * remote backends and workspaces
         * aws with localstack
         * secrets management
-* plan for the workshop:
+* plan for the workshop
+    * follow the hints from appropriate directories:
         1. pt1_basics
         1. pt2_modules
         1. pt3_remotebackend
+        1. pt4_workspaces
-    1. pt4_aws
+        1. pt5_aws

 ## infrastructure as a code
 * is the process of managing and provisioning infrastructure through definition files